Gary van Egmond: Managerial career

 From 2015 to 2021 he spent time as a coach, or assistant coach in the Australian national team setup, being involved with the Matilda's, the Australian women's national team, and with the Men's youth teams.
 In December 2021 he joined the Western Sydney Wanderers as an assistant coach, taking over the role that Kenny Miller had vacated earlier in the season.

 Personal life

-Van Egmond is married to Annette, and has three children: Laura, Max and Emily.
+Van Egmond is married to Annette, and has three children: Laura, Max and Emily, the latter of whom is a professional soccer player.
 Van Egmond is of Dutch heritage.